 Taxonomy and Botany

 The taxonomy of this plant is Lagerstroemia x Natchez.
 As with many of the widely-grown crepe myrtle trees used in landscaping, it is a hybrid derived from crossing L. indica with L. fauriei.
 Although originally from Asia, Lagerstroemia is naturalized in the Southeastern U.S. Natchez is the cultivar name.

 Natchez crepe myrtles are deciduous shrubs or small trees.

 The leaves resemble those of true myrtles, Myrtus communis, thus the origin of the second half of the common name.
-As for the first half, the crinkly texture of the flower petals suggests c-r-e-p-e paper.
-Another spelling widely used is c-r-a-p-e.
+As for the first half, the crinkly texture of the flower petals resembles crepe paper ("crape" is a widely used alternate spelling).

 USDA Plant Hardiness Zones